 - Industrial Infrastructure

 KBRPC writes applications for CDBG and administers them to member cities and counties.
 If you are interested in applying for CDBG funding or for more information about the CDBG Program, please visit their website or call KBRPC at (660) 885-3393.

 The City of Weaubleau was awarded $246,120 in Community Development Block Grant funds to construct a new Community Building along with donations from the Friends of Weaubleau Park and Missouri Foundation for Health Grant.
-KBRPC Community Development Administrator, Ashley Swartz, wrote the application and will be administering the project for the City of Weaubleau.
-The Environmental Assessment has been approved, and the facility is in design mode.
-Construction will begin this Spring.
+KBRPC staff wrote the application and administered the project for the City of Weaubleau.
+Construction on the facility was completed this past Spring.
 Congratulations to the City of Weaubleau!

 El Dorado Springs